EXPLORATION

 What does it mean to be called to ministry?

 All Christians are called to ministry by their baptism.
 Some are called to a lifetime of thoughtfully committed lay service, and others are called to set-apart, ordained ministry.
-This workshop is for those who would like to learn about the differences between lay and clergy ministry, and to hear an overview of elder and deacon ministry.
+This workshop is for all who are curious and would like to learn about the various ways God may be calling one to serve God and God’s People.

 Deep Dive into the Candidacy Process